Ronan Vibert: Early life

-He was born in Cambridge, on 23 February 1964, the son of Dilys (née Jackson) and David Vibert, both artists.
-He lived in Penarth, South Wales until he was 18, then attended the Royal Academy of Dramatic Art, graduating in 1985.
+He was born in Cambridge, on 23 February 1964, the son of Dilys (née Jackson) and David Vibert, both artists and brother Cevn Vibert.
+He lived in Penarth, South Wales, until he was 18, then attended the Royal Academy of Dramatic Art (RADA), graduating in 1985.

 Career

 Vibert had a long career in theatre, radio, television and film.

 Vibert appeared in episodes of Lovejoy, Chandler & Co, Between the Lines and the BBC's The Buccaneers, in ITV's Cadfael, Inspector Lewis and in Van der Valk.
 He appeared in Jeeves and Wooster as Wilmot, Lord Pershore ('Motty').

 Stage credits included plays at the Bush Theatre, Hampstead Theatre, The Gate, Manchester Royal Exchange, Bristol Old Vic, The Barbican for the RSC, The Almeida and The Savoy West End.
 In 1996, Vibert appeared at the National Theatre for the third time, as Prince Andre in Helen Edmundson's adaptation of Leo Tolstoy's War and Peace.
 He played Maximilien Robespierre in the BBC's adaptation of The Scarlet Pimpernel with Richard E. Grant.

 Vibert appeared in the Midsomer Murders episode "Death in Chorus".
-He also appeared in the Waking The Dead and The Mrs Bradley Mysteries.
+He also appeared in episodes of Waking The Dead and The Mrs Bradley Mysteries.

-He also appeared in such TV series as Rome, ITV's Poirot, The Borgias, Emmy award winning miniseries Hatfields and McCoys with Kevin Costner and Bill Paxton, Penny Dreadful, The Lizzie Borden Chronicles, NCIS LA, Phillip K Dick's Electric Dreams and Carnival Row.
+He also appeared in such TV series as Rome, ITV's Poirot, The Borgias, Emmy award winning miniseries Hatfields and McCoys with Kevin Costner and Bill Paxton, Penny Dreadful, The Lizzie Borden Chronicles, NCIS LA, Philip K. Dick's Electric Dreams and Carnival Row.

-Among his many films are Shadow of the Vampire with John Malkovich and Willem Dafoe, The Cat's Meow directed by Peter Bogdanovich, the Oscar-winning The Pianist directed by Roman Polanski, Tomb Raider 2, Tristan and Isolde, The Snowman with Michael Fassbender and Saving Mr Banks with Tom Hanks and Emma Thompson, portraying the publisher Diarmuid Russell.
+Among his many films are Shadow of the Vampire with John Malkovich and Willem Dafoe, The Cat's Meow directed by Peter Bogdanovich, the Oscar-winning The Pianist directed by Roman Polanski, Tomb Raider 2, Tristan and Isolde, The Snowman with Michael Fassbender and Saving Mr Banks with Tom Hanks and Emma Thompson, portraying the literary agent Diarmuid Russell.
 He also appeared in The Grass Arena with Mark Rylance.